• Skip to primary navigation

 Both involve frying the pork - Tonkatsu is breaded and deep-fried, while Tonkotsu is simmered in a flavorful broth.

-This gives the meat a tender, succulent texture.
+This gives the meat a tender, juicy texture.

 As for sides, you'll usually find rice or noodles with either dish.